Strategy and progress

 DIGBQ logo and road map

-Our strategy and progress
+Our plans and priorities

-On this page you will find out more about our strategy, DIGBQ, what it means for teamNHFT and you.
+On this page you will find out more about NHFT's plans and priorities.

 It is NHFT’s vision ‘To be a leading provider of outstanding, compassionate care.’
 It is this vision that we are always striving towards through our work every day.
 Our Trust strategy, DIGBQ describes what we need to achieve to reach our vision.
 We like to think of DIGBQ as the different rooms or levels in a house, coming together to help us reach our vision which is the roof.
 Our vision, and our strategy, are just two of the important points on our 54321 roadmap of NHFT.
 Mission Roadmap[pdf] 180KB